open-contracting/standard/standard/docs/en/getting_started/contracting_process.md

 ## The Contracting Process

-There are many different stages to a contracting process.
-OCDS provides a way to bring data together across all links of the contracting chain.
+There are many stages to a contracting process.
+OCDS brings data together across all links of the contracting chain.

 OCDS covers: